eLockers

 Why is an e-locker essential?

 Imagine a person, A, who needs to apply for a government job.
-She travels to a metropolitan city Y to look for jobs while her documents are still safely back home in town X. In a world without an e-locker the entire process from securing documents to securing a job could involve the following:
+She travels to metropolitan city Y, to look for jobs while her documents are still safely back home in town X. In a world without an e-locker, the entire process from securing documents to obtaining employment could involve the following:

-1. She will have to locate the original documents right from birth certificate to identity proof to college marksheets.
-To do so, she will either have to travel back herself (spending essential time and money) or ask someone to send them to her (risking loss or damage through courier).
+1. She will have to locate the original documents right from birth certificate and identity proof to college transcripts.
+To do so, she will either have to travel back herself (spending essential time and money) or arrange for someone to courier them to her (risking loss or damage during transit).

 What is an e-locker?

-An e-locker is an online, verifiable, digital locker App where various government issued and approved documents are stored.
+An e-locker is an online, verifiable, digital locker application where various government-issued and approved documents are stored.
 An e-locker provides the following services:

-1. Anytime Anywhere Access: to all documents in a secure, tamper-evident way (through digital signatures and time stamps).
-Any agency (government, private or public) can apply to issue or receive documents through an e-locker.
+1. Anytime, Anywhere Access: Individuals can access documents in a secure, tamper-evident way (through digital signatures and time stamps).
+Any agency (government, private, or public) can apply to issue or receive documents through an e-locker.
 They have to be approved by the government to be issuers, and by the individuals to be receivers of their documents.

-2. Authentication: of all documents, pre-verified, at par with physical original copies.
-The e-locker can be built on top of a national ID that can uniquely identify every individual to connect them with their data using multifactor authentication based log-in, or allow log in based on a mobile number or other verifiable identifier
+2. Authentication: All documents are pre-verified and at par with physical original copies.
+The e-locker can be built on top of a national ID that can uniquely identify every individual to connect them with their data using multifactor authentication-based log-in, or allow log-in based on a mobile number or other verifiable identifier.

-3. Data Exchange: granular consent (for a specific time period and purpose) based exchange of documents in machine readable formats for low cost software evaluations of data (such as those offered by a lending algorithm or shortlisting people for jobs)
+3. Data Exchange: Granular consent (for a specific time period and purpose) based exchange of documents in machine-readable formats to support low-cost software evaluations of data (such as those offered by a lending algorithm or shortlisting people for jobs).

 An e-locker is based on the following principles:

-1. Decentralised control, consent-first approach - it fetches the data from a variety of organisations based on real time user consent and the unique document or individual ID number instead of storing it in a centralised database.
+1. Decentralised control, consent-first approach: It fetches the data from various organisations based on real-time user consent and the unique document or individual ID numbers, rather than storing it in a centralised database.

-2. High-trust, low risk - it can use the highest government level security systems such as multi factor authentication, 2048 bit RSA SSL encryption, ISO 27001 certified data housing, security audits and more, to build a layer of trust between all parties and eliminate fraud.
+2. High-trust, low risk: The system utilizes the highest government-level security systems such as multi-factor authentication, 2048 bit RSA SSL encryption, ISO 27001 certified data housing, security audits and more, to build a layer of trust between all parties and eliminate fraud.
 The documents are also protected and guaranteed under the Indian IT Act.

-3. Paperless power sharing - it steers the cumbersome, paper and labour heavy, governance systems to a digital era and allows equitable distribution of power among individuals from all income, educational and societal levels.
-It is able to do so by providing multiple options for organisations to integrate and for people to come onboard the system depending on their own technical capabilities.
-The goal of DPI is to decrease the digital divide by connecting with them at their level while raising them up to a common standard.
+3. Paperless power sharing: It steers the cumbersome, paper -intensive and labour-heavy governance systems to a digital era, and allows equitable distribution of power among individuals across all income, educational, and societal levels.
+It is able to do so by providing multiple options for organisations to integrate, and onboarding for users depending on their own technical capabilities.
+The goal of DPI is to reduce the digital divide by connecting with them at their current level while elevating them to a common standard.

 In a world with an e-locker, A would have all her documents stored on her smartphone for easy access and sharing.
 Within a day, she could apply, be verified, selected, and employed by any agency.

 Another urgent use-case for an e-locker was storing and verifying an individual's vaccination certificates during the Covid-19 pandemic.
-The use of e-lockers during this period also demonstrated how easy it would be to store all certifications and documents right from business licence/ registration, to proof of academic history and employment history, to land ownership, individual identity and more.
+The use of e-lockers during this period also demonstrated how easy it would be to store all certifications and documents, ranging from business licence/ registration, to proof of academic history and employment history, to land ownership, individual identity and more.

 How does implementing an e-locker benefit a country?